Metalab/More-Than-A-Rocket-Silo/chapters/1_beginning.md

       N: Can i help you with something so you have time to give me a tour?
         P: If you ask me like that...
 My accordion is broken and i need a special pentalobe P2 screwdriver to fix it but i couldn't find it.
 Find and bring me the Pentalobe P2 screwdriver and I'll give you a tour

-  N: No, I've been here many time und i really no my way around.
+  N: No, I've been here many times and i really no my way around.
     P: Cool, that means i don't have to give you a tour!
       N: Erm... it's been such a long time since i was at the Metalab.
 Could you give me a tour anyway?
         P: I'm sorry, but tours are only for newbies.
 Besides i'm in a bad mood because my accordion is broken: